-Openness, honesty and transparency were demonstrated when responding to incidents and complaints, staff were aware of the importance of ensuring that all complaints were attended to promptly.
-However, the practice had not received any complaints since opening in 2012.
+Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
 The provider was aware of and had systems to ensure compliance with the requirements of the Duty of Candour.

 Staff told us they were able to raise concerns and were encouraged to do so.
 They had confidence that these would be addressed.